Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

   heat[value] = 25;
 ```

-For the 2D and FastLED data array functionality, the developers of this fork have decided to create fixed arrays and to create pointers to those arrays.
+For the 2D and FastLED data array functionality, the developers of this fork have decided to create fixed arrays instead and to create pointers to those arrays.

 Globally declare in FX.cpp:
 ```